Explainable Goal-Driven Agents and Robots -- A Comprehensive Review

 Explainable NPC is an architecture proposed by \citet{molineaux2018towards} to minimize the frustration of video game players by explaining NPC actions.
 To many video game players, NPCs may become a source of frustration because their reasoning process is not transparent.
-The NPCs may respond to some internal necessity that a player is unaware of or may face barriers that a player can not see, but these problems are not communicated by them \cite{molineaux2018towards}.
-The NPC architecture is thus motivated to allow agents to know their environment, achieve a set of goals and demonstrate to a supervisor what they are doing (Fig. \ref{fig06}).
+The NPCs may respond to some internal necessity that a player is unaware of or may face barriers that a player cannot see, but they do not communicate these problems \cite{molineaux2018towards}.
+The NPC architecture is thus motivated to allow agents to know their environment, achieve goals and demonstrate to a supervisor what they are doing (Fig. \ref{fig06}).
 At each step, the architecture enables the agent to obtain an observation that represents knowledge about the environment's true state and to communicate with the environment (and supervisor) by taking action.
 The supervisor requests the agent that represents what the supervisor wants the agent to achieve, modified at each step.
 In response, the agent should always clarify why it takes a specific action to the supervisor.
-The framework is divided into four submodules: the exploratory planner, tasked with taking steps to collect new data to update an action model, the goal-directed planner, necessary for implementing the supervisor's goals, the learner of the transition model, necessary for updating the world model of the agent, and the controller, responsible for deciding when to explore \cite{molineaux2018towards}.
+The framework is divided into four sub-modules: the exploratory planner, tasked with taking steps to collect new data to update an action model; the goal-directed planner, necessary for implementing the supervisor's goals; the learner of the transition model, necessary for updating the world model of the agent; and the controller, responsible for deciding when to explore \cite{molineaux2018towards}.

 In related work, \citet{van2004explainable} propose the XAI architecture for NPCs in a training system.
 The XAI functions to retrieve important events and decisions made from the replay log and enable NPCs to explain their conduct as an answer to the questions selected from the XAI menu.
-In this framework, each character's reactive behaviour, low-level actions, and higher-level behavior generation are the responsibility of the NPC AI.
-During the execution process, the XAI system records the NPC AI's activities and utilizes the records or logs for post-action analyses.
+In this framework, each character's reactive behavior, low-level actions, and higher-level behavior generation are the responsibility of the NPC AI.
+The XAI system records the NPC AI's activities and utilizes the records or logs for post-action analyses during the execution process.